 5. Have a contingency plan

-Some say you should burn all bridges with your past so that you’d dash forward in your new goal.
-They say you shouldn’t have a plan B so you’d fully focus on making your new goal work out.
+Some say you should burn all bridges with your past so that you would dash forward in your new goal.
+They say you shouldn’t have a plan B so you would fully focus on making your new goal work out.

 When I quit my job, I had a contingency plan.
 Firstly, I was to pursue my passion fully for a year or so.
 (I had savings to last me at least 3 years, assuming conservative expenses.)
 I was not to worry about my revenue but simply to live my purpose fully.

-Next, say I were to achieve zero results at the end of this (quite unlikely).
+Next, say I were to achieve zero results at the end of this (quite unlikely, because it’s not possible to achieve zero results if you work on something non-stop for a year).
 What would I do?
-Like I shared in this Ask Celes post and How Long Would You Spend to Teach Your (Future) Baby to Walk, Before Giving Up?, I would regroup, return to corporate to gain more skills and savings, and then return after another 1–2 years to pursue my passion.
-And I would do this over and over till I succeeded.
+Like I shared in this Ask Celes post and How Long Would You Spend to Teach Your Baby to Walk?, I would regroup, return to corporate to gain more skills and savings, and then return after another 1–2 years to pursue my passion.
+And I would do this over and over till I succeed.

 Contingency planning is part of any smart goal planning, especially one with a potential downside.
 When you prepare for the worst, it means you don’t have to worry about it happening (as much), but instead concentrate on what you need to do.